marcsantiago/search_keyword/README.md

 * [Index](#pkg-index)

 ## <a name="pkg-overview">Overview</a>
-Package search searches for a keyword within the html of pages concurrently
+Package search searches for a keyword within the html of pages (safe for concurrent use)